Author: Jane Jojo Updated on:

 Red Cowpea(payar), pumpkin and raw banana cooked in flavorful coconut gravy.
 This dish is called Mathanga Erisseri in Kerala and one of the popular recipe for Onam/Vishu Sadya.
 This is an easy and delicious Red Cowpea, and Pumpkin curry and goes well with rice.
-Check out other Onam/Vishu recipes:
+Check out more on Onam/God’s own festival.
+Here are other Onam/Vishu recipes:

 - Soak Red Cowpea / payar overnight in 2 cups of water.
 Add the soaked cowpea along with the water into the pressure cooker.
 Add extra water up to the level of the cowpea, so that it's completely soaked.
 Add salt and turmeric powder.
 Pressure cook for 2 whistles or until cowpea is cooked well.